57th Medical Detachment: Sustained combat operations, 1968–1969

 The 57th Medical Detachment had six UH-1H aircraft which continued to be a tremendous asset toward accomplishing the detachment's mission.
 They proved to be durable and highly capable in numerous combat situations.
 One aircraft was lost during the year due to an accident resulting from a tail rotor failure and was immediately replaced with a new aircraft.
 Aircraft availability for the year was an overall 76%.
 Supply and maintenance support, though at times slow, was adequate for the most part.

 Air evacuation of casualties proved itself in the Republic of Vietnam as a highly effective means of evacuating patients.
 The majority of aeromedical evacuations were accomplished from field locations at or near the place of injury.
 Medical Regulations pertaining to the disposition of U.S. patients was well established by 1968.
 Patients could be evacuated to clearing stations, surgical stations, surgical hospitals, evacuation hospitals, or field hospitals as dictated by the patient's wound and the patient density at a specific hospital.
 Coordination with the Medical Groups at the time of evacuation effectively controlled the balance between in-country facilities.

 Vietnamese civilian and military personnel could be evacuated to U.S. facilities depending upon the proximity of the various Vietnamese hospitals.
 Vietnamese hospital quality had improved over 1968 and greater emphasis was placed on evacuating Vietnamese casualties to those hospitals as they became more self-supporting.
 Life and limb saving procedures could still be undertaken at U.S. facilities if the situation warranted but the majority of those patients were then furtl1er evacuated to Vietnamese hospitals.

-Security of landing zones was generally very good but presented problems at times.
-Enemy capabilities could be underestimated, and it had to be stressed to ground units that even in areas where it may not have seemed necessary, such as "friendly" villages, especially at night.
-It is also worth mentioning that a brief but honest description of the tactical situation given by the ground commanders when applicable prior to landing of the helicopter could often be advantageous.
+Security of landing zones presented problems at times.
+Security had to be stressed to ground units that even in areas where it may not have seemed necessary, such as "friendly" villages, especially at night.
+Brief but honest description of the tactical situation given by the ground commanders when applicable prior to landing of the helicopter could often be advantageous.

 The Tet Offensive of January - February 1968 tested the capabilities of the detachment to a maximum.
 The entire detachment met the challenge with determination.
 Five out of six aircraft remained flyable with the pilots and crews flying steadily on eight-hour shifts around the clock.
 Most of the time the crews changed without shutting down the aircraft, and during the entire crisis, the unit was able to perform its mission flawlessly.

 On 15 February 1969 the detachment relocated from Long Binh Post to Lai Khe, replacing the 4th Flight Platoon, 45th Medical Company (Air Ambulance) due to increased mission requirements in that area.
 From Lai Khe, it continued throughout the year to support elements of the 1st Infantry Division, the 11th Armored Cavalry Regiment and Army of the Republic of Vietnam (ARVN) Forces operating in the area.